 While Owen is clearly making a name for himself and the region, he humbly attributes Ballarat’s food and wine revolution to the return of John Harris and the opening of Mitchell Harris Wines on Doveton Street in town.
 Regardless of who’s responsible, it’s clear that Ballarat can no longer be overlooked when considering your next regional wine inspired adventure.

-For the highly engaged wine lover, Eastern Peake offers a unique exploration of Owen Latta wines during one of three tastings sessions, which include six, 10 and barrel room tastings.
+For the highly engaged wine lover, Eastern Peake offers a unique exploration of Owen Latta wines during one of their tastings sessions.